 Peter was brought on by SITFO in 2015, and has been critical in establishing the direction of the organization.
 Working in the investment management industry since 1999, his most recent experience includes Managing Director of Cube Capital, an investment group in London.
 His career includes a range of experience in global investing for large institutional clients such as pension funds and endowments, as well as permanent school fund experience from another state.
 Peter holds a Bachelor of Arts degree from the University of Utah in International Political Economy and Russian.
 He also holds an MBA focused in International Finance from the Middlebury Institute of International Studies.

 Scott joined SITFO in 2020 to support asset allocation decisions, provide capital market and portfolio research, and perform manager due diligence.
 With over 25 years investment experience, his most recent experience includes serving as Managing Director at Goldman Sachs and Verus Investments where he was the OCIO for a $15 billion pension fund.
 Over the course of his career, he has led capital market investment strategy, developed and implemented asset allocation and capital market assumption studies, led public and private market manager due diligence, and internally managed $25 billion in global fixed income assets for Microsoft and $8 billion for the Employees Retirement System of Texas.
-Scott hold a Bachelor of Science in Accounting from George Mason University and received the Chartered Financial Analyst (CFA) designation in 2001.
+Scott holds a Bachelor of Science in Accounting from George Mason University and received the Chartered Financial Analyst (CFA) designation in 2001.

 Johnny joined SITFO in 2019 to support in the evaluation, due diligence and ongoing monitoring of investments.
 He previously performed manager research across a variety of alternative investment strategies for Aksia, an international alternatives consultant.
 Prior to that, Johnny spent time with Sorenson Impact where he collaborated with venture funds and foundations to identify and fund socially impactful businesses.
 Johnny earned a Bachelor of Science in Finance from the University of Utah.

 Kent serves as VP of Finance for the Great Salt Lake Council of the BSA.
-He managed $9 billion in benefits-related assets as the Chief Investment Officer of Desert Mutual Benefit Administrators (DMBA).
+He managed $9 billion in benefits-related assets as the Chief Investment Officer of Deseret Mutual Benefit Administrators (DMBA).
 Kent has an MBA in Business Administration, and operates Verapath Global Investing LLC.